BOAR BEISSER FAQS

 A- YES, When it comes to producing high quality working dogs you must be selective!
 At 3-4 weeks old we evaluate the litter, any pup that shows signs of mental or physical weaknesses is separated from the breeding quality lineup.

 15. Q- Do your pups come with a Guarantee?

 17. Q- Is the Boar Beisser a Bandogge (or Bandog)?

 A- No. The boar Beisser has absolutely nothing to do with any Bandog program.
 The Boar Beisser is a distinct breed, with it's own unique history, breed standard, purposes, & breeding criteria.
-The Boar Beisser has developed completely Separate from any of the congested array of breeding programs calling their breed "Bandog".
-I've heard it said in recent times that the "new definition" for Bandogge is any bulldog x mastiff cross, well by that definition the Bullmastiff, Fila Brasileiro, Tosa Inu, Presa Canario, & Argentinian Dogo are all Bandogges.
+The Boar Beisser has developed completely Separate from any of the myriad of breeding programs calling their new breed "Bandog".
+I've heard it said in recent times that the "new definition" for Bandogge is any dog with bulldog x mastiff heritage, well by that definition the Bullmastiff, Fila Brasileiro, Tosa Inu, Presa Canario, & Argentinian Dogo are all Bandogges.
 This would be like calling all dogs with a fighting history "Pit Bulls".
 See how confusing that would be?
 For all intents & purposes there really isn't a good reason to refer to the Boar Beisser as a Bandog anyways, from the very beginning the breed has been referred to as Boar Beisser, Registered as Boar Beisser, & Trademarked as Boar Beisser.
 Although there are many reason's why the Boar Beisser is not a bandog, the most fundamental difference is the fact that you can mix ANYTHING with a bulldog & call it a bandog, however you can only produce a Boar Beisser by breeding one registered Boar Beisser to another registered Boar Beisser!